ZhengdongWang/zhengdongwang.com/productivity.md

 > Importantly, this is a ‘software’ trait & is independent of more ‘hardware’ traits such as processing speed, working memory, and other such things.

 > Moreover, I have noticed that these ‘hardware’ traits vary greatly in the smartest people I know -- some are remarkably quick thinkers, calculators, readers, whereas others are ‘slow’.
 The software traits, though, they all have in common -- and can, with effort, be learned.

+{{ glass_technique }}

+> In order to arrive at a personal style, you have to have a technique to begin with.
+In other words, when I say that style is a special case of technique, you have to have the technique---you have to have a place to make the choices from.
+If you don't have a basis on which to make the choice, then you don't have a style at all.
+You have a series of accidents.

 {{ nielsen_principles }}